 What to do if you cannot pay your rent under a commercial lease

-Businesses are finding it hard to pay their rent to landlords during this Covid-19 pandemic as a result of the recession, enforced lockdowns and business closure notices.
+Businesses found it hard to pay their rent to landlords during the Covid-19 pandemic as a result of the recession, enforced lockdowns and business closure notices.

 What can the business tenant do?